U.S. Route 66: Changes in routing

-Many sections of US 66 underwent major realignments.

 In 1930, between the Illinois cities of Springfield and East St. Louis, US 66 was shifted farther east to what is now roughly Interstate 55 (I-55).
-The original alignment followed the current Illinois Route 4 (IL 4).
+The original alignment, marked as Temporary 66, followed the current Illinois Route 4 (IL 4).

 From downtown St. Louis to Gray Summit, Missouri, US 66 originally went down Market Street and Manchester Road, which is largely Route 100.
 In 1932, this route was changed and the original alignment was never viewed as anything more than temporary.
 The planned route was down Watson Road, which is now Route 366 but Watson Road had not been completed yet.

 In Oklahoma, from west of El Reno to Bridgeport, US 66 turned north to Calumet and then west to Geary, then southwest across the South Canadian River over a suspension toll bridge into Bridgeport.
 In 1933, a straighter cut-off route was completed from west of El Reno to 1 mi south of Bridgeport, crossing over a 38-span steel pony truss bridge over the South Canadian River, bypassing Calumet and Geary by several miles.

-From west of Santa Rosa, New Mexico, to north of Los Lunas, New Mexico, the road originally turned north from current I-40 along much of what is now US 84 to near Las Vegas, New Mexico, followed (roughly) I-25—then the decertified US 85 through Santa Fe and Albuquerque to Los Lunas and then turned northwest along the present New Mexico State Road 6 (NM 6) alignment to a point near Laguna.
-In 1937, a straight-line route was completed from west of Santa Rosa through Moriarty and east–west through Albuquerque and west to Laguna.
+From Santa Rosa, to north of Los Lunas, in New Mexico, the road originally turned north from current I-40 along much of what is now US 84 to near Las Vegas, New Mexico, followed (roughly) I-25—then the decertified US 85 through Santa Fe and Albuquerque to Los Lunas and then turned northwest along the present New Mexico State Road 6 (NM 6) alignment to a point near Laguna.
+In 1937, a straight-line route was completed from Santa Rosa through Moriarty and east–west through Albuquerque and west to Laguna.
 This newer routing saved travelers as much as four hours of travel through New Mexico.
 According to legend, the rerouting was done at the behest of Democratic Governor Arthur T. Hannett to punish the Republican Santa Fe Ring, which had long dominated New Mexico out of Santa Fe.